-Homemade bone stock or broth has become a staple for me since I started a journey on the Paleo diet.
-I almost never had any before, but now I consume it very regularly.
-It can be used for soups, sauces, stews, curries and just about any dish that requires cooking a piece of meat or vegetable in a liquid.
+Homemade bone stock or broth should become a staple for anyone who’s starting a journey into the Paleo diet and lifestyle.
+If you’ve never had it, you’ll discover that you can use it regularly for soups, sauces, stews, curries and just about any dish that requires cooking a piece of meat or vegetable in a liquid.

-Bone stock or broth might be about the last nutrition powerhouse that a lot of Paleo dieters might still not get.
-After fresh meat, fat from animals, organ meat and nutrients from fruits and vegetables, bones should be a main constituent of your diet.
-The other benefit is that it’s dirt cheap.
-It can even be free if you keep all the bones from the meat you eat.
-For this reason alone, I recommend you choose bone-in meats when you can.
+Bone stock or broth might be about the last nutrition powerhouse that a lot of Paleo dieters aren’t making use of.
+Bones should be a main constituent of your diet along with fresh meat and fat from animals, organ meats and nutrients from fruits and vegetables.
+They’re also dirt cheap, literally, coming in pound for pound at a lower cost than topsoil.
+If you utilize all the bones from the meat you eat, you’ll be getting them free.
+This reason alone is enough for you to consider choosing bone-in meats when you can.
 If you don’t, you can still ask your butcher for bones and he’ll be happy to sell you some for a very low price.

-I usually judge the quality of a good stock by how gelatinous it is after it has been cooled.
-A good, concentrated, stock where a great part of the gelatin has been extracted from the bones will be really gelatinous when cold.
+A good stock will be gelatinous after it has been cooled.
+Concentrated stock where a great part of the gelatin has been extracted from the bones will be thick and gelatinous when cold.